prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-videointerstitialadunit-ios.md

 Create a new Video Outstream Ad Unit associated with a Prebid Server configuration ID and a video size.

-Video Instertital is only supported with Google Ad Manager.
+Video Insterstital is only supported with Google Ad Manager.
 {: .alert .alert-info}

 `VideoInterstitialAdUnit(configId: String)`